Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Yamaha P-515 keys and feel

-All of the above sounds perfect, but we have some slight complaints.
-Firstly, the escapement shouldn’t be intrusive, but you should feel it, and we don’t think it’s felt enough here.
+All of the above sounds perfect, but I have some slight complaints.
+Firstly, the escapement shouldn’t be intrusive, but you should feel it, and I don’t think it’s felt enough here.

 Secondly, the synthetic texture of the keys is somewhat inconsistent, with the white keys feeling much more like smooth plastic than the black keys.